Château de Chinon: French rule

 In 1562 the château came briefly into the possession of the Huguenots and was turned into a state prison by Henry IV of France.
 Cardinal Richelieu was given the castle to prevent it from coming under the control of unfriendly forces, though he allowed it to fall into ruin.
 Château de Chinon was abandoned until 1793 when, during the Reign of Terror, the castle was temporarily occupied by royalist Vendeans.
 Soon after, the castle lapsed back into decay.

 The 19th century saw increasing public interest in France's heritage and efforts were undertaken to preserve historic buildings.
-In 1830 the newly crowned Louis Philippe I created the role of Inspector-General of Historic Monuments.
+In 1830 the new King Louis Philippe I created the role of Inspector-General of Historic Monuments.
 Prosper Mérimée, better known as a writer, assumed the position in 1834 and helped halt the decay that had set in at Château de Chinon and instigated repairs to the structure.
 Since 1840, the castle has been recognised as a monument historique by the French Ministry of Culture.

 Between 2003 and 2010 the castle was the subject of a massive excavation and restoration project, costing 14.5 million euros.
-It was hoped that the restored castle would attract 250,000 tourists a year with a visitor centre built in the Fort St-George, which was entirely excavated in advance.
-Before the visitor centre was built, the Fort St-George was the subject of an archaeological excavation which covered nearly 4000 m2, unearthing the entire interior of the fort.
-The royal lodgings (logis royales) which were roofless for two hundred years, were restored inside and out and given with a mock 15th-century interior.
+It was hoped that the restored castle would attract 250,000 tourists a year with a visitor centre built in the Fort St-George.
+Before the visitor centre was built, the site was the subject of an archaeological excavation which covered nearly 4000 m2, unearthing the entire interior of the fort.
+The royal lodgings (logis royales) which were roofless for two hundred years, were restored inside and out and given a mock 15th-century interior.
 In addition about 150 m of the ramparts were also restored as well as the Tour du Coudray.
 Today, it is owned and managed by the Indre-et-Loire General Council and is a major tourist attraction.